dotnet/msbuild/documentation/specs/proposed/BuildCheck-feature-threat-model.md

 #### Mitigation

-Custom analyzers are delivered as regular nuget packages by MSBuild `<PackageReference />` element.
+Custom analyzers are delivered as regular NuGet packages by MSBuild `<PackageReference />` element.
 This way custom analyzer packages will be included in the generated SBOM and Component Government can detect and warn about known malicious custom analyzers.

 ## Configuration